smcgdub/MS4_In_Safe_Hands/README.md

 4. If no: add it to wishlist

 * Effectively we are just creating an IF statement.
 Clicking the button will change display depending on wishlist ("Add to wishlist" if not in the list, "remove from wishlist" if it is in the wishlist)

+#### **8.5 - Sort By Price Functionality** ####

+* Another feature i will add at a later date is the ability to sort items by price.
+This is something that was covered in the Code Institute Boutique Ado tutorial before starting this project however as the site currently has a limited number of items (Far less than say a clothes store) then it seems a bit of a redundant feature, especially for categories where you are only selling 2 or 3 items.
+Unlike a clothes store where you can have a vast range of products there is only a limited number of types of items you can sell as a PPE store.
+Moving forward if i expand the number of items for sale in this project then i will implement this feature.

+#### **8.5 - Sort By Price Functionality** ####

 </details>
 <hr>